italia/spid-cie-oidc-django/README.md

 We can do that with the following steps:

 - Execute `bash docker-prepare.sh`
-- Customize the example data and settings contained in `examples-docker/` if needed (not by default for a demo)
+- Customize the example data and settings contained in `examples-docker/` if needed (not necessary for a quick demo)

 Run the stack